 Maybe this time of anxiety is a test, maybe it isn’t.
 Either way.
 God allows times of anxiety and darkness – bringing us through the fire – to show us a place of abundance.
 The place of abundance isn’t when we buckle down and survive.
 The place of satisfaction is found in God and prayer.

 Blessed be God, because he has not rejected my prayer or removed his steadfast love from me!
 Psalm 66:20

 God will never reject our prayer nor will He ever remove His love from us.
 Stay steadfast in prayer because His love is faithful.
 Don’t stop praying because He is always listening and working.
-We don’t know the reasons for the fire or the water, but we can know the God who walks through both with us.

 Sometimes we have to wait to hear His voice.
 We wonder why our cries are not being answered.
-We wonder why waiting is part of our story….but God promises to hear.
+We wonder why waiting is part of our story. but God promises to hear.
 We can pour out all of our frustrations, fears, and faithless doubts.

 Blessed be God.
 Praise Him.
 Call out to Him.
 The darknesses of anxiety will never consume us if we continue to keep praying.
 Calling out to Christ creates a different fire.
 A fire that will consume the fear instead of our faith.